 Now comes Joe Biden, who named the family’s new German Shepherd Major.
 Major joined the family’s older German Shepherd, Champ.
 Which is where I sigh, shake my head, and mutter “of course.”
 Of course Joe Biden chose a breed famous for its physicality and martial prowess.
 Of course he named them Major and Champ.
 And of course one of them is an aggressive jerk.
 This is the same man who named one of his sons Hunter, who also turned out to be a toxically masculine reprobate.
 If the Bidens got a family hamster Joe would name it Patton and it would end up biting off a Secret Service agent’s pinkie.

-Joe Biden is Exhibit A for the Democrats’ inveterate toxic masculinity, which boils down to a massive exercise in overcompensation.
+Joe Biden is Exhibit A for the Democrats’ toxic masculinity, which they project onto everyone else and which boils down to a massive exercise in overcompensation.
 A while back I was talking with a friend about the 2020 presidential campaign, and the subject of Biden’s bizarre push-up challenge came up.
-During a town hall event in Des Moines, Iowa a man asked about Hunter’s activities in Ukraine and also inquired whether, at 77 years old, Biden was too old to be President.
+During a town hall event in Des Moines, Iowa a man asked Biden about Hunter’s activities in Ukraine and also inquired whether, at 77 years old, Biden was too old to be President.
 Uncomfortable questions to be sure, but hardly beyond the pale.
 Nevertheless, they triggered the former Veep, who jabbed the air with his finger and snapped, “Look, the reason I’m running is because I’ve been around a long time and I know more than most people know and I can get things done.”
 Then his boast shifted to the push-up challenge: “You want to check my shape, let’s do push-ups together.
 Let’s run.
 Let’s do whatever you want to do.”
-He ended with personal insults, calling the man fat and saying without a hint of self-awareness much less irony that he was “too old” to vote anyway.

 Big Bad Joe’s Bat Shit Crazy Origin Story